The Rabbinic Training Institute 2016

 Discounts are available:

-- Scholarships are available on a first-come, first-served basis for female colleagues who are unable to attend RTI at full price.
+- A limited number of scholarships are available on a first-come, first-served basis for female colleagues who are unable to attend RTI at full price, thanks to the generosity of Michelle Kravtin Gary and Marc Gary.
 To apply, send a short statement of need to Rabbi Julia Andelman at firstname.lastname@example.org.

 Registration for RTI is now open at jtsa.edu/RTI2016.
 Space is limited!